запуск симуляцик системной модели

 plot_result(out_lcmv, "Формиватель LCMV", num_puls, t_step)

-Comparing the obtained plots, we can notice that the resulting images are identical
+Comparing the resulting graphs, you can see that the resulting images are identical.

 Conclusion